Simultaneous Graphical Dynamic Modeling: SGDLMs in Counterfactual Forecasting

-Causal inference and forecasting in time series data is an area of increasing research interest in recent years, with a main focus on counterfactual forecasting.
+Causal analysis in time series is an area of increasing interest, with a main focus on counterfactual forecasting.
 The idea of using chosen or constructed \lq\lq synthetic'' control series to condition counterfactual forecasts of putative \lq\lq treated'' or \lq\lq experimental'' series~\citep[from][]{Abadie2003} is increasingly widespread in economics and other social sciences.
 Bayesian versions were introduced by \cite{Brodersen2015} for a univariate outcome series, with later work addressing steps into multivariate time series ~\citep[e.g.][]{MenchettiBojinov2022, AntonelliBeck2023}.
+To date, there has been limited development of multivariate time series in such settings.
+This section contributes novel extensions of existing SGDLM methodology to address this.

+The canonical setting is that the $q$ series are observed over time prior to an identified event-- or intervention-- time $T$.
+At this time, a subset of the series is regarded as potentially affected, with the rest assumed to be unaffected.
+The setting will often be observational though we follow prior literature in using \lq\lq experimental'' and \lq\lq control'' for the two sets of series.
+Reorder the series so that $\y_t'=(\y_{ct}',\y_{et}')$ with $q_c-$vector $\y_{ct}$ of controls and $q_e-$vector $\y_{et}$ of experimental series for $q_c+q_e=q.$ The same terminology applies for $t<T$.
+The counterfactual forecasting focus is to predict $(\y_{et}|\y_{ct})$ for $t>T$ and then assess how such predictions depart from the post$-T$ development of $\y_{ct}.$ over that period.
+The literature is embracing the more global goal of using all control series together, rather than constructing inspired summaries of them as synthetic controls~\citep{TierneyEtAl2024,TierneyEtAl2024Supplement,KevinLiEtAlCausalMVTS2024}.